People Who Secretly Don’t Like You Almost Always Use These 11 Phrases When Talking To You

 4. 'We can't all be perfect'

 Someone might say this when you tell them about a mistake you made at work, like bombing a presentation or putting your foot in your mouth in front of your boss.
-You're seeking affirmation and reassurance, but all they offer you in return is criticism.
+You're seeking affirmation and reassurance, but someone who secretly doesn't like you will dismiss it, as if your feelings don't matter at all.

 5. 'I could never pull off that outfit'

-If someone tells you they could never pull off what you're wearing, it's a thinly-veiled insult, designed to poke at your sense of self-worth.
+Otherwise, if someone tells you they could never pull off what you're wearing, it's a thinly-veiled insult, designed to poke at your sense of self-worth, which researchers and experts insist can be a covert way to control you.
 While this comment seems fit for the high school cafeteria, it's no secret that bullying can happen at any age.

-Whoever tells you this probably doesn't feel secure in who they are, which is no excuse for poor behavior, but it helps soothe the pain to know that phrases like this have less to do with you than with them.
+Whoever says something snarky like this probably doesn't feel secure in who they are, which is no excuse for poor behavior, but it helps soothe the pain to know that phrases like this have less to do with you than with them.
+Regardless, this person probably secretly doesn't like you, and you don't have to stand for it.

 Advertisement

-This phrase is another sign that someone doesn't really like you.
+This phrase is another sign that someone doesn't really like you, or at least resents you.
 Individuality and creativity are traits that should be celebrated, yet when a person dislikes you, they'll wield them like weapons.
 They try to make you feel bad for being who you are by calling attention to the parts of your personality that make you stand out.

 It's hard to let statements like this slide, but as they say, the best revenge is living well.
 So, keep doing what you're doing.
 Let your most authentic self shine through, while the people who won't like you stand on the sidelines, blinded by your glow.